sonamd6807456/ICT105-DRUK-MVP/docs/customer-validation-summary.md

 ## 6. Key User Comments

-Participants found the website clean, modern, and easy to navigate.
-The event cards provided sufficient information, and the registration process was quick and straightforward.
-Users appreciated the instant "Registered Successfully" confirmation after clicking the Register button.

-Several participants suggested adding future enhancements such as event reminders, calendar integration, and more event categories, but no major usability problems were identified.
+Participants found the website modern, attractive, and easy to navigate.
+They appreciated the event cards, instant registration confirmation, favorites feature, and responsive design.
+Several users suggested adding future enhancements such as calendar integration, event reminders, and additional event categories.

 ---